Display Accessibility Tools

 Article Highlights

-Yi chose to pursue her passion in art but her strength in biology quickly stood out.
-While she just barely passed other subjects, she consistently ranked at the very top of her class in biology.
-Following her teachers’ advice, Yi decided to major in the field in college.
+But even while art inspired her creativity, biology came naturally.
+Though she struggled in other subjects, she consistently ranked near the top of her class in biology.
+Following her teachers’ advice, she decided to major in the subject in college.

-Her interest deepened further into the research side when she worked as a research technician in a natural product chemistry lab, helping validate compounds that inhibited cancer-promoting genes.
+Her curiosity deepened during her undergraduate summers as a research technician in a natural product chemistry lab, where she helped validate compounds that inhibited cancer-promoting genes.

-“The fact that we can discover potential future treatment options in the lab greatly excites me,” said Yi, who eventually earned a Ph.D. in biomedical sciences from Seoul National University.
+“The fact that we can discover potential future treatment options in the lab greatly excites me,” said Yi, who went on to earn a Ph.D. in biomedical sciences from Seoul National University.
 “These experiences helped me find my enthusiasm for pursuing a career in cancer research.”

 Now an assistant professor in Michigan State University’s Department of Physiology, Yi recently received a grant from the Elsa U. Pardee Foundation to investigate how cancer cells evade treatment using extrachromosomal DNA, or ecDNA.